tanaka774/puyo_mountain/memo.md

 - [ ] manage each process with appropriate state
 - [ ] store chain info
 - [ ] write document
+- [ ] detect possible chain
+  - if you are able to make specific numbers of chain, detect it and inform user of that (by let puyo glowing?)
+- [ ] save all state including board or currentpuyo
+- [ ] consider well ojamapuyo
+- [ ] try out svg or jpeg(png) for drawing

 ## doubtful things
 - after lockPuyo() sometimes puyo color turns into 0(invisible)